FINTLabs/www-fintlabs/technical.md

 ### Resource Subscriber

-The resource subscriber is the component that receives messages from the Core2 system.
 To set up the subscriber, create a new class that extends ResourceSubscriber<ResourceName, CreatedPublisher> and super Webclient, AdapterProperties, CreatedPublisher, and ValidatorService.
 This class should also override the getCapability method and return the AdapterProperties getCapabilities method.

 ```java
 @Service